Northern New Jersey Council: Floodwood Mountain Reservation

-Floodwood Mountain Reservation is over forty years old.
-The Rollins Pond Canoe Base and the West Pine Pond Backpacking Center form the Reservation, both located in Altamont, NY between Saranac Lake and Tupper Lake, and near many lakes and the High Peaks of the Adirondacks.
-With rock climbing, waterskiing, archery, and many day hikes and paddles available, Floodwood offers an in-camp program in camp as well as a trek.
+Floodwood Mountain Reservation was established in 1963 and has hosted Scouts for over 55 years.
+The Rollins Pond Canoe Base and the West Pine Pond Camp form the Reservation, both located in Altamont, NY between Saranac Lake and Tupper Lake, and near many lakes and the High Peaks of the Adirondacks.
+With rock climbing, waterskiing, archery, and many day hikes and paddles available, Floodwood offers an in-camp programs yet focuses mostly on canoe and backpacking high adventure treks.